Skip to main content

 A really long time ago:

-In the 1910’s a local Asheville grocer named John H. Jenkins Jr. sold his shop, located near where the famed restaurant Curate is now located.
-He soon became bored and decided to build a two-story building at 241 Broadway, which was completed in 1920 and operated as a grocery for many years after that.
+In the 1910s, a grocer named John H. Jenkins Jr. sold his downtown shop and built a two-story building at 241 Broadway, designed by local architect T.E.
+Davis and completed in 1920.
+It operated as an independent neighborhood grocery for decades.

 Not quite so long ago: